shiprarai/Text-Editor/README.md

 # Text-Editor
 It is simple editor  in which user can save file, can open new as well as old files.
 User can open or save files in different format.
+It is programmed in Python using Tkinter module.